 Last week, I typed the final line of the first draft of my novel, bringing my story to a close.
 I’m taking a break before diving into the next phase: editing.
 For now, I can at last say that I did what I set out to do.
 I wrote a novel.
 At just shy of 100,000 words long and chronicling the ups and downs of a family entangled with the Las Vegas Mob over the course of six decades, it’s no small feat.

 Several years ago, I set myself a task of completing a manuscript by the time I turned 30 years old.
 I missed that deadline by a couple of years, but I proved to myself that it was possible.
 And having done it once, I’m pretty sure I could do it again.
 That’s a good feeling.
 I’m well aware that there’s so much more work to be done.
 This is only the beginning.
 But I’m choosing to bask in this pause between the first round of labor and all the editing that is still to come to enjoy the feeling of accomplishment.

 If there’s a message to other artists in my experience of these past few months, it’s that it is never too late.
 If you’re contemplating a daunting creative project, go for it.
 Don’t wait for the perfect time, because it will never come.
 Take the leap.
 Write it down.
 Pick up the paintbrush.
 See how far you can go.

 Jonny Eberle is a writer and aspiring podcaster in Tacoma, WA.
-His fiction has been featured in Creative Colloquy, Grit City Magazine, and All Worlds Wayfarer, and his debut audio drama, The Adventures of Captain Radio.
+His fiction has been featured in Creative Colloquy, Grit City Magazine, and All Worlds Wayfarer.
+You can listen to his debut audio drama, The Adventures of Captain Radio or his writing and creativity podcast, Dispatches with Jonny Eberle, wherever you find podcasts.
 Follow him on Twitter or join his mailing list for more news, writing, and musings.